-In line with the National Planning Policy Framework paragraphs 76 and 77, the Neighbourhood Plan designates the land identified below as Local Green Space where new development is ruled out other than in very special circumstances:
+In line with the National Planning Policy Framework paragraphs 76 and 77, the Neighbourhood Plan designates the land identified below as Local Green Space where development will not be allowed unless it is ancillary to use of that green space and does not diminish its character as a green space or it is demonstrated there are very special circumstances in which to make an exception.

 - 1. Wychwood Woods

 - 2. Hampton Road / Kixley Lane (rear of Millar Scheme)

 - 3. Wychwood Roundabout East Corner

-- 4. 8 Metre Strip Along Purnells Brook, Part of Former Bypass Route

-- 5. Knot Garden, Knowle
+- 4. Knot Garden, Knowle

-- 6. Knowle Children's Field
+- 5. Knowle Children's Field

-- 7. Land at Knowle Square
+- 6. Land at Knowle Square

-- 8. St John's Close, Knowle
+- 7. St John's Close, Knowle

-- 9. Knowle Allotments
+- 8. Knowle Allotments

-- 10. Knowle Park, Jobs Close and Local Nature Reserve
+- 9. Knowle Park, Jobs Close and Local Nature Reserve

-- 11. Land at Arden Academy (part)

-- 12. Land at end of Moorfield Avenue
+- 10. Land at end of Moorfield Avenue

-- 13. Bentley Heath Park
+- 11. Bentley Heath Park

-- 14. Bentley Heath Allotments
+- 12. Bentley Heath Allotments

-- 15. MIND Garden

-- 16. Middlefield Park.
-Grove Road
+- 13. Middlefield Park, Grove Road

-- 17. Green Island at Edstone Close
+- 14. Green Island at Edstone Close

-- 18. Land at Conker Lane
+- 15. Land at Conker Lane

-- 19. Hanbury Park
+- 16. Hanbury Park

-- 20. Copse at Dorridge Road / Avenue Road
+- 17. Copse at Dorridge Road / Avenue Road